enotspe/fortinet-2-elasticsearch/docs/installation/storage/victoria.md

 # Victoria Logs

-Victoria Logs is a high-performance log management system that can be integrated with FortiDragon.
+[Victoria Logs](https://docs.victoriametrics.com/victorialogs/) is a high-performance log management system.

-Installation as Systemd Service
+## Installation as a service
+There are many ways for [installing](https://docs.victoriametrics.com/victorialogs/quickstart/#how-to-install-and-run-victorialogs) Victoria Logs.
+Normally, for a Linux environment, you may want to install it as a service.

 ## Download